spences10/mcp-memory-libsql/README.md

 - `create_relations`: Create relations between entities
 - `delete_entity`: Delete an entity and all its associated data
 - `delete_relation`: Delete a specific relation between entities
+- `add_observations`: Append observations to an existing entity
+- `open_nodes`: Retrieve entities by names with optional relations

+Planned/Upcoming tools to reach parity with common client configurations:

+- `add_observations`: Append observations to an existing entity
+- `delete_entities`: Delete multiple entities by name (bulk)
+- `delete_observations`: Delete observations by id or content
+- `delete_relations` (bulk): Delete multiple relations
+- `open_nodes`: Retrieve entities by names, with optional relations
+- `update_entities`: Update entity metadata/embedding and manage observations (merge/replace)
+- `update_relations`: Update relation tuples

 ### Using Tools in Multi-Project Mode

-When in multi-project mode, all tools accept an optional `projectName` field in their arguments.
-If `projectName` is not provided, it will use the "default" project.
+When in multi-project mode, all tools accept an optional project context under `projectArgs.projectName`.
+If not provided, the server uses the "default" project.

 **Example `create_entities` call:**